Intimate partner violence: Sexual violence

-Sexual violence by intimate partners varies by country, with an estimated 15 million adolescent girls surviving forced sex worldwide.
+Sexual violence by intimate partners varies by country, with an estimated 15 million adolescent girls surviving rape worldwide.
 In some countries forced sex, or marital rape, often occurs with other forms of domestic violence, particularly physical abuse.

 Treatment

 Individual treatment

 Due to the high prevalence and devastating consequences of IPV, approaches to decrease and prevent violence from re-occurring is of utmost importance.
 Initial police response and arrest is not always enough to protect victims from recurrence of abuse; thus, many states have mandated participation in batterer intervention programs (BIPs) for men who have been charged with assault against an intimate partner.
 Most of these BIPs are based on the Duluth model and incorporate some cognitive behavioral techniques.

 The Duluth model is one of the most common current interventions for IPV.
 It represents a psycho-educational approach that was developed by paraprofessionals from information gathered from interviewing battered women in shelters and using principles from feminist and sociological frameworks.
 One of the main components used in the Duluth model is the 'power and control wheel', which conceptualizes IPV as one form of abuse to maintain male privilege.
 Using the 'power and control wheel', the goal of treatment is to achieve behaviors that fall on the 'equality wheel' by re-educate men and by replacing maladaptive attitudes held by men.

 Cognitive behavioral therapy (CBT) techniques focus on modifying faulty or problematic cognitions, beliefs, and emotions to prevent future violent behavior and include skills training such as anger management, assertiveness, and relaxation techniques.

 Overall, the addition of Duluth and CBT approaches results in a 5% reduction in IPV.
 This low reduction rate might be explained, at least in part, by the high prevalence of bidirectional violence as well as client-treatment matching versus "one-size-fits-all" approaches.

 Achieving change through values-based behavior (ACTV) is a newly developed Acceptance and Commitment Therapy (ACT)-based program.
 Developed by domestic violence researcher Amie Zarling and colleagues at Iowa State University, the aim of ACTV is teach abusers "situational awareness"—to recognize and tolerate uncomfortable feelings – so that they can stop themselves from exploding into rage.

 Initial evidence of the ACTV program has shown high promise: Using a sample 3,474 men who were arrested for domestic assault and court-mandated to a BIP (either ACTV or Duluth/CBT), Zarling and colleagues showed that compared with Duluth/CBT participants, significantly fewer ACTV participants acquired any new charges, domestic assault charges, or violent charges.
 ACTV participants also acquired significantly fewer charges on average in the one year after treatment than Duluth/CBT participants.

 Psychological therapies for women probably reduce the resulting depression and anxiety, however it is unclear if these approaches properly address recovery from complex trauma and the need for safety planning.